 New Zealand’s relationship with Belgium was forged not only on the battlefield, but also through efforts here at home.

-In the lead up to the Battle of Passchendaele we're remembering New Zealand’s support for Belgium and its refugees during the First World War.
+In the lead up to the centenary of the Battle of Passchendaele we remembered New Zealand’s support for Belgium and its refugees during the First World War.

 Socks were knitted, clothing donated, and fundraisers held.
 By the end of the war New Zealanders had raised around £805,000 for the Belgian Relief Fund (that's around $100 million today).
 For their outstanding services in aid of Belgian refugees and the military, thirty-three women in New Zealand were recognised by the Belgian government with the Medaille de la Reine Elisabeth, or Queen Elisabeth Medal.

-Check out the links below to learn more, find out how to get involved, and consider how this legacy of compassion continues today.
+Check out the links below to learn more, and consider how this legacy of compassion continues today.

 New Zealand's compassion in WW1